AdobeDocs/release-notes.en/current.md

 * Fixed a bug causing the UI to break when when navigating through the Algorithmic Models creation flow (AAM-37942).
 * Fixed a bug causing the Data Export selection not to be saved when saving Data Export Controls for new or existing destinations, for customers using the Adobe Experience Platform integration (AAM-52814).
 * Fixed a bug causing third party trait recommendations to work incorrectly for traits which contain pipe characters (`|`) in the name (AAM-51635).
-* Multiple accesibility improvements throughout the UI.
+* Multiple accessibility improvements throughout the UI.

 ## Experience Manager {#aem}